+Students who need to have a service animal reside with them should contact the Student Disability Services Office to arrange for accommodations.

 Students who need a service animal should contact the Student Disability Services Office to arrange for accommodations.
 Violating the pet policy may result in prolonging the approval of an emotional support animal on campus.